Energy-Wise House Flipper

 November 01, 2009

-This article originally appeared in the November/December 2009 issue of Home Energy Magazine.
+A version of this article appears in the November/December 2009 issue of Home Energy Magazine.

 David Robinson is a retired contractor who recently started doing what he calls Energy-Wise Renovations of foreclosed homes.
 He is buying clusters of homes in run-down neighborhoods, hard hit in the housing crisis, in the San Francisco Bay Area and into California’s Central Valley, and retrofitting them with measures such as R-50 insulation in the attics, air sealing, and Energy Star appliances.
 But he is also creating some pretty stylish kitchens, redoing hardwood floors, and installing granite countertops, crown molding, and wainscoting in these homes.
 “You can’t sell a home on energy efficiency alone.
 The first time home buyers in my market just won’t pay the price of a deep energy retrofit.
 But when it’s all included in the whole package, they buy it easily,” says Robinson.